%20(5).png)

 2. Ignoring Grammar and Punctuation

-Mistake: An incorrect comma or missing period can change the entire meaning.
+Mistake: An incorrect comma or a missing period can change the entire meaning.

 Solution: